 “Solar power and other distributed renewable energy technologies could lay waste to U.S. power utilities and burn the utility business model” – Grist Magazine

 The first Solar Roof preorders took place in May 2017.
 They almost immediately sold out “well into 2018” and Tesla announced it would begin installations in the summer.
-In August, the first installations did take place — but at the homes of a few Tesla employees.
+In August, the first installations did take place — at the homes of a few Tesla employees.

 Tesla’s factory in Buffalo, “Gigafactory 2,” has had numerous production delays getting the Solar Roofs out to their preordering customers.
-Tesla brought Panasonic in to help make up some of the shortfall, which in December announced that it’s “getting ready” to start producing the cells needed for the Solar Roofs.
+Tesla brought Panasonic in to help make up some of the shortfall, which in December announced that it’s “getting ready” to start producing the cells needed for the Solar Roof.